Delirium is a change in mental status. Delirium is marked by extreme, fluctuating changes, including:

 Severe symptoms include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor will ask specific questions about:

 The diagnosis will be made based on what the doctor finds during the exam.
-To determine a cause your doctor may need to run several tests such as:
+To determine a cause your doctor may need to run several tests:

 Images of internal organs may also help to determine a cause.
 Images may be taken with:

 Delirium is first treated by identifying and treating the underlying cause.
-Then, symptoms are treated through medication, psychological management, and environmental and supportive intervention.
+Then, symptoms are treated through medication, psychological management, and environmental and supportive interventions.